-This simple salad is a go-to fiddlehead recipe for me.
-There’s all sorts of advice out there on how to cook fiddles: blanch five minutes, blanch ten minutes, sauté afterward and cook them to death in oil, put them in lasagna and bake them to oblivion, then pull out long, soft and stringy noodles as you eat, etc, etc, ad nauseum.
+This simple salad is probably my all-time favorite fiddlehead fern recipe.
+There's all sorts of advice out there on how to cook fiddles: blanch five minutes, blanch ten minutes, sauté afterward and cook them to death in oil, put them in lasagna and bake them to oblivion, then pull out long, soft and stringy noodles as you eat, etc, etc, ad nauseum.

 To save some time and be succinct, here's the crux of this recipe: you don't need to cook fiddleheads to oblivion.